 What steps are involved in completing my dissertation?

-Please consult the Graduate Handbook for further details on completing the dissertation.
+Please consult the Graduate Handbook on the Forms & Resources page for information on this topic.

 How long do I have to complete the entire program?